-Lower Paxton Township Trap, Neuter, Release Resource Page (Under Construction**)
+Lower Paxton Township Trap, Neuter, Return Resource Page

 What is TNR?

-TNR stands for Trap, Neuter, Release.
+TNR stands for Trap, Neuter, Return.
 This is a management strategy for humanely reducing populations of free-roaming domestic cats.

-TNR generally includes: assessment of colonies; humane trapping, maintenance with food, fresh water, and shelter; and monitoring to assure that newcomers are altered immediately.
+TNR generally includes: assessment of colonies; humane trapping, maintenance with food, fresh water, and shelter; and monitoring to ensure that newcomers are altered immediately.

 The cats, who typically live together in a group called a colony, are trapped and brought to a veterinary clinic.

-They're then spayed or neutered, vaccinated and ear tipped.
-After they've recovered from their surgeries, the cats are returned back to their original territory where a caretaker provides regular food and shelter.
+They’re then spayed (females) or neutered (males), vaccinated and ear tipped.
+After they’ve recovered from their surgeries, the cats are returned back to their original territory where a caretaker provides regular food and shelter.

 Ear tipping involves surgically removing a small portion of one of a cat’s ears while the cat is under anesthesia for sterilization.
 It is the universally accepted way to signify that a community cat has been spayed or neutered, which means no new kittens will be born.

 Lower Paxton Township is here to help residents manage the feral cat population.
 If you are seeking guidance on trapping, we have Guidelines for the appropriate way to trap.
 The local community groups are also willing to loan traps to residents wishing to engage in the process.
 If you are a resident of Lower Paxton Township and you have trapped a feral cat, you must contact one of the local community groups/clinics to make an appointment to have the feral cat spayed/neutered/ear tipped.
 Once you have made an appointment, please call the Police Department and let them know you would like a voucher for the spay/neuter/ear tipping service.
 The Police Department will then prepare a voucher for you and will let you know when you may stop by to pick it up.